-If you buy a set of batteries, you may sometimes wonder if you should buy the bigger package.
-After all, you may not be able to use all of them in time, especially if they have an expiration date.
+If you buy a set of batteries, you may sometimes wonder if you should buy a bigger package.
+After all, you may be unable to use them in time, especially if they have an expiration date.
 It makes sense, then, to wonder if batteries can go bad when you are not using them.

-Do unused batteries go bad?
-Yes, unused batteries do go bad, meaning that they lose their charge over time.
-The expiration date on a non-rechargeable battery is typically the date when only 80 percent of the original charge is left.
+Yes, unused batteries go bad, meaning they lose their charge over time.
+The expiration date on a non-rechargeable battery is typically when only 80 percent of the original charge is left.

 The simple answer is that, yes, unused batteries can go bad.
 But what exactly does it mean when a battery goes bad?
 Read on to find out!